cbeyls/slimbox/tags/1.8/README.txt

 downloaded from the official mootools website and/or edit the autoloading code inside slimbox.js.

 You need to download a new mootools version if your web page scripts require additional mootools modules, or if you want to use a different version of mootools.
+This script is only compatible with mootools 1.3 and more recent.

 Here are the mootools core modules required by this version of Slimbox:
 - Element.Style, Element.Event, Element.Dimensions